 Make Stage

-This is the fun part, where you'll design and build your VR experience.
-Start with prototypes and develop your virtual world, objects, and interactions.
-Test your VR as you make it using hardware like VR headsets.
+Now you’re on to the fun part, and it’s here where you’ll get to design and build your VR experience and move on in earnest from the foundations you’ve laid with strong research—so, start with prototypes and develop your virtual world, objects, and interactions.
+Once you’ve got a prototype to test, test your VR experience as you make it using VR hardware—and get the testing in nice and early.

-Once you’ve completed the first steps of the Make stage, begin prototyping!
+Once you’ve completed the first steps of the Make stage, you can—and should—begin prototyping!

 A man sitting in front of two computer monitors, designing a VR experience with VR application, Unreal Engine.